Tacoma Medical Malpractice Lawyer

 How Do I Know if My Case is Medical Malpractice?

-1. The doctor failed to provide the level of care his or her colleagues would have in the same situation.
+1. The doctor failed to provide the standard of care his or her colleagues would have in the same situation.

 2. The doctor’s actions or negligence directly resulted in your injuries.